OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Safari Web Inspector

-Enabling Safari web inspection on iOS allows you to inspect the contents of a WebView remotely from a Mac.
-This does not require a jailbroken iOS device.
+Enabling Safari web inspection on iOS allows you to inspect the contents of a WebView remotely from a macOS device and it does not require a jailbroken iOS device.
-Enabling the Web Inspector is especially interesting in applications that expose native APIs using a JavaScript bridge, for example in hybrid applications.
+Enabling the [Safari Web Inspector](https://developer.apple.com/library/archive/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/GettingStarted/GettingStarted.html) is especially interesting in applications that expose native APIs using a JavaScript bridge, for example in hybrid applications.

 To activate the web inspection you have to follow these steps:

 1. On the iOS device open the Settings app: Go to **Safari -> Advanced** and toggle on *Web Inspector*.